myfear/CamelEE7RestSwagger/README.md

-CamelEE7
+CamelEE7RestSwagger
 ========

-Bootstrapping Apache Camel in WildFly 8.1
+Bootstrapping Apache Camel in WildFly 8.x
+Adding REST Services with the Java DSL
+Adding Swagger to document your API